cojic/CloudSecurityResearch/documentation/amazon s3.md

 - As mentioned in the previous attacks, it is always essential to pay attention to configurations such as setting up IAM user policies and S3 bucket policies, and implement principle of Least-Privilege.

 #### DNS records examination:
-- It is my recommendation that developers or IT engineers examine their organization’s DNS records every time there is a termination of a S3 bucket.
+- It is recommendation that organization’s DNS records be examined every time there is a termination of a S3 bucket.
 This will ensure there are no DNS/CNAME entries that point to non-existent S3 buckets which could potentially be exploited.

 #### Monitor subdomains:
 - Regularly monitor subdomains to ensure taht they are pointing to the correct S3 bucket.

 ## Threat - Data Manipulation/Corruption
 Target resource - S3 bucket and it's data.